coleifer/huey/docs/api.rst

     :param read_timeout: timeout to use when performing a blocking dequeue, default is 1 second.
     :param str table_prefix: prefix for huey's tables, default ``huey``.
+    :param bool create_tables: issue ``create table if not exists`` for huey's tables when the storage is instantiated.
+Default is true.
+Set to false to manage the schema yourself, e.g. via Django migrations or the ``create_huey_tables`` management command.
     :param connection_params: additional keyword arguments passed directly to ``psycopg.connect()``.